Hierarchy of hazard controls: Substitution

+Eliminating hazards and substituting safer alternatives can be challenging to implement within existing processes.
+These strategies are most effective when applied during the design or development phases of a workplace, tool, or procedure.
+At this stage, they often represent the most straightforward and cost-effective solutions.
+Additionally, they present a valuable opportunity when selecting new equipment or methods.
+The Prevention through Design approach emphasizes integrating safety considerations into the design of work tools, operations, and environments to enhance overall safety and efficiency.

 Engineering controls

 The third most effective means of controlling hazards is engineered controls.
 These do not eliminate hazards, but rather isolate people from hazards.
 Capital costs of engineered controls tend to be higher than less effective controls in the hierarchy, however they may reduce future costs.
-For example, a crew might build a work platform rather than purchase, replace, and maintain fall arrest equipment.
-"Enclosure and isolation" creates a physical barrier between personnel and hazards, such as using remotely controlled equipment.
-Fume hoods can remove airborne contaminants as a means of engineered control.
+A main part of engineering controls, "enclosure and isolation," creates a physical barrier between personnel and hazards, such as using remotely controlled equipment.
+As an example, fume hoods can remove airborne contaminants as a means of engineered control.

+Effective engineering controls are integral to the original equipment design and work to eliminate or block hazards at the source before they reach workers.
+They are designed to prevent users from modifying or tampering with the controls and require minimal action from users to function effectively.
+These controls operate seamlessly without disrupting the workflow or complicating tasks.
+While they may have higher initial costs compared to administrative controls or personal protective equipment (PPE), they often result in lower long-term operating expenses, especially when safeguarding multiple workers and potentially saving costs in other operational areas.

 Administrative controls

 Administrative controls are changes to the way people work.
-Examples of administrative controls include procedure changes, employee training, and installation of signs and warning labels (such as those in the Workplace Hazardous Materials Information System).
+Examples of administrative controls include procedure changes, employee training, and installation of signs and warning labels, such as those in the Workplace Hazardous Materials Information System.
 Administrative controls do not remove hazards, but limit or prevent people's exposure to the hazards, such as completing road construction at night when fewer people are driving.

+Administrative controls are ranked lower than elimination, substitution, and engineering controls because they do not directly remove or reduce workplace hazards.
+Instead, they manage workers' exposure by setting rules like limiting work times in contaminated areas.
+However, these measures have limitations since they don't address the hazard itself.
+Where possible, administrative controls should be combined with other control measures.